smallriver0316/algorithm-collections/Graph/README.md

 ## Single Source Shortest Path

-It calculates minimum distance from vertex 0 to each vertex in a given graph.
+This program calculates minimum distance from vertex 0 to each vertex in a given graph.

 The graph is an oriented graph with weight on the edges.
 The vertices have numbers which start from 0 to (n-1) and they are sequential.